Bimfortune12/LITA-CAPSTONE-PROJECT-1/README.md

 ### Exploratory Data Analysis
 EDA involved the exploring of Data to answer some operation about data such as:
 * What is the initial exploration of the sales data.
-* What is THE average sales per product
+* What is the average sales per product
 * what is total revenue by region

 ### Data Analysis